takumib/cpsc210-labs/README.md

-# cpsc210-labs
+# CPSC210 -- Programming Methodology Labs
-Clemson University CPSC210 -- Programming Methodology
+This is the home page for Computer Science 210, Undergraduate Programming Methodology, at Clemson University